particuleio/website/content/blog/kubernetes-kube-aws.en.md

 ### Cluster bootstrap

 To prepare the cluster, we are going to use [*kube-aws*](https://github.com/coreos/coreos-kubernetes/tree/master/multi-node/aws), a tools developed by CoreOS that used CloudFormation stacks to deploy on AWS.
-From A YAML template, *kube-aws* generates a CloudFormation template and userdate.
+From A YAML template, *kube-aws* generates a CloudFormation template and userdata.
 Generated templates can be stored onto a version control system such as git, like [Terraform](https://www.terraform.io/) templates.

 #### Prerequisite

 There are several objects in Kubernetes :

   * Pod : this is the smallest element, it can include one or more containers that are working together to form a single logical component.
-  * Replication Controller : manage the lifecyle of PODs, by ensuring a certain number of PODs is always availabale in the cluster (replicas).
+  * Replication Controller : manage the lifecycle of PODs, by ensuring a certain number of PODs is always available in the cluster (replicas).
-  * Services : abstraction layer between external network and the cluster, it's a unique entry point wichi is then load balance between a set of pods managed by a replication controller.
+  * Services : abstraction layer between external network and the cluster, it's a unique entry point which is then load balance between a set of pods managed by a replication controller.

 To install and manage Kubernetes, we need two binaries, you can drop them in `/usr/local/bin` :